 - You cannot have facial hair while wearing a gas mask.

-- Vaseline can help if you’re stunning to make a seal or have facial hair, but it will be very hard to get off afterwards.
+- Vaseline can help if you’re struggling to make a seal or have facial hair, but it will be very hard to get off afterwards.

 - If you fail to put your gas mask on before you’re exposed to the threat, it can’t help you.